 You want to start by cutting a hole in the side of your arcade the size of the coin acceptor's back.
 Make sure not to cut too much, so you can thread bolts into the corners.
 Once you have your hole, take the front of the coin acceptor, and detach it from its back.
 Take the back of the coin acceptor, and put it through the hole.
 Then take the front, and attach it to the other side, making sure to line everything up.
 Once you have everything lined up, screw the front to the back.
 Now with a drill, take a bit that is about the same size as your bolts, and drill through the wood on each corner.
 Put the nuts on the bolts, and make sure it is secure.

 Next, you want to take the wires that came with the acceptor, and attach them to it.
 The red wire is a 12v connection, the back wire is a ground connection, and the white wire is your coin counter connection.
 Take a Barrel jack connector, and wire your red wire to the positive connection and your black wire to the negative connection.
 Then take an extra black wire, and connect it to the negative connection, as well.
-I will get back to the white wire, and the extra black wire later.
+Take the other end of that black wire and connect it to one of the Raspberry Pi's ground pins on the GPIO.
+Then take the white wire and connect it to pin 18 on the GPIO.
 Take the 12v power supply, and plug it into the power strip.
 Plug the power jack into the connector.
 Now, your coin acceptor should turn on.

 Now, you need to program the acceptor to different coins.
 Watch this video that shows you how to do it: https://www.youtube.com/watch?v=I-656CaoGmU.

 Once that is finished, you are ready to add a tray for the coins to go.
 Simply find something that can catch the coins as they fall in and something you can easily remove.
 I used cardboard to make a catcher for the coins.
-Take your white wire, and you want to plug it into the raspberry pi's GPIO port.
-Take an extra wire and connect one end to the white wire and the other end to GPIO pin 18.
-Then take your extra black wire that was plugged into the connector, and plug it into and ground pin on the GPIO.
 Finally, your done with the coin acceptor!